-When negotiating rates with carriers, the margin goals of a broker determines its max buy rates for loads to make better quoting and buying decisions.
+When negotiating rates with carriers, the margin goals of a broker determine its max buy rates for loads to make better quoting and buying decisions.

-Cargo Chief offers the most advanced capacity procurement and pricing tool in the market that gives brokers access to 100s of thousands of carriers.
-The C4 tool has all of the workflow and reporting tools needed for brokers to optimize carrier relationships and gain confidence in their pricing and buying decisions.
+Cargo Chief’s C4 platform offers the most advanced capacity procurement and pricing tool in the market that gives brokers access to over 500,000 carriers.
+C4 has all of the workflow and reporting tools needed for brokers to optimize carrier relationships and gain confidence in their pricing and buying decisions.

-C4 shows the max buy rate for each lane calculated by using the broker’s price, its margin goal, and the current market rate for the lane.
-To get the current market rate, C4 has an exclusive real-time rate database that is updated continually through a data sharing consortium of leading TMS providers loads booked by thousands of small and medium-sized brokers.
+C4 shows the max buy rate for each lane calculated using the broker’s price, its margin goal, and the current market rate for the lane.
+To get the current market rate, C4 has an exclusive real-time rate database updated continually through a data-sharing consortium of leading TMS providers’ loads booked by thousands of small and medium-sized brokers.

-The practical, current and unique data of C4 is helping brokers make superior buying and selling decisions and grow their businesses.
-For more information visit www.cargochief.com, schedule a demo and sign up for a free 14-day trial.
+The practical, current, and unique data of C4 is helping brokers make superior buying and selling decisions and grow their businesses.
+For more information, schedule a demo to see C4 in action.